aissamboudi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 9: duplicate last line of iacta file
 10 : delete all js files in the current directory and all its subfolders.
-11 : count the number of directories and sub-directories in the current directory
+11 : count the number of directories and sub-directories in the current directory 12 : display the 10 newest files in the current directory